openplans/openblock-old/docs/schemas.rst

 Lookups: enums the annoying way
 -------------------------------

-In addition the the normal SchemaField mappings, you can add a bonus layer of indirection called a Lookup to blast the confusion level through the roof.
-By setting the `is_lookup` flag on a SchemaField (that maps to an integer), you can treat it as index into a list of predefined values.
-The values are stored in an ebpub.db.models.Lookup object.
+For attributes that have only a few possible values, you can add a layer of indirection called a Lookup to blast the confusion level through the roof... err, normalize the data somewhat.
+See :ref:`lookups` for more.